Basics About Your Newborn’s Body

 Avoid using infant seats, car seats, strollers, infant carriers, and infant swings for routine sleep and daily naps.
 These may lead to blocking of an infant's airway or suffocation.

-Avoid using loose bedding or soft objects — bumper pads, pillows, comforters, blankets — in an infant's crib or bassinet to help prevent suffocation, strangulation, entrapment, or SIDS.
+Avoid using loose bedding or soft objects.
+Don't use bumper pads, pillows, comforters, blankets placed in an infant's crib or bassinet.
+This helps prevent suffocation, strangulation, entrapment, or SIDS.

-Avoid using cardiorespiratory monitors and commercial devices — wedges, positioners, and special mattresses — to help decrease the risk for SIDS and sleep-related infant deaths.
+Avoid using cardiorespiratory monitors and commercial devices.
+Don't use wedges, positioners, or special mattresses to help decrease the risk for SIDS and sleep-related infant deaths.
 These devices have not been shown to prevent SIDS.
 In rare cases, they have resulted in the death of an infant.

-Always place cribs, bassinets, and play yards in hazard-free areas — those with no dangling cords or wires — to reduce the risk for strangulation.
+Always place cribs, bassinets, and play yards in hazard-free areas.
+To reduce the risk for strangulation, be sure there are no dangling cords, wires, or window coverings.